highcharts4gwt/generator/README.md

 ## Status
 v0 still in development.

+I re-wrote the way I generated the classes.
+Thanks to that I am able to support inheritances betweens options.

+It starts to look good on the "static" side.

+Plus I created a new project "highcharts" were I put all the chart options.
+It is cleaner so that the chart options are not mixed with the generator code.
+You can use that project to test the api in your gwt project.

+See the project readme for more info on how to use it.

 First rendering of a chart achieved by using the generated API !!!

 Lot of work to do but a big first step accomplished :)